alephium/docs/docs/ralph/danube-features.md

 }
 ```

-When `PreserveCaller.default` is called, it returns the address of the `PreserveCaller` contract since that's the immediate caller of `PreserveCallerInternal.call()`.
-However, when `PreserveCaller.preserveCaller` is called from a TxScript, it returns the address of the transaction caller instead, because the `@preserveCaller` annotation passes the information of its caller to the next function in the call chain.
+When `PreserveCaller.default` is called, it returns the address of the `PreserveCaller` contract since `PreserveCaller.default` is the caller of `PreserveCallerInternal.call()`.
+However, when `PreserveCaller.preserveCaller` is called from a TxScript, it returns the address of the transaction caller instead, because the `@preserveCaller` annotation preserves the information of its caller and makes it available to the next function in the call chain.

 ### Syntax Improvements